INTRODUCTION

 SJ 230 900 - The Railway pub

 Apart from sitting exactly at this intersection, The Railway has another important claim to fame.
 During its construction in 1938, workmen discovered the remains of a clinker-built boat - in the style of Viking ship building.
 This would be consistent with the Wirral having been host to significant Viking populations from 902AD onwards.
 Being on a tight schedule, the workmen were told to cover over the boat and keep building but one of them made a sketch of the boat and its location.
 This sketch survives to today.
-For more information see Wirral Archaeology CIC.
+Source: Wirral Archaeology CIC.

 SJ 230 910 - Meals Beach